Family Engagement Plan 2015-2016 School Year

 existing community agencies such as Tennessee Early Intervention

 Services, HeadStart, preschools (public and private), etc.

-The committee will meet no less than twice per school year.
+The committee will meet no less than twice this school year, one

 Additionally, each school will: